Skip to main content

 Consider choosing LED instead of traditional incandescent bulbs for holiday lighting.
 LED lights last longer and only use about 15 percent of the energy of traditional incandescent bulbs.

 Another way to save electricity during the holiday season is by turning lighting off when it is not in use.
-Purchasing a timer or a “smart” plug to automatically turn your holiday lighting on and off can save both time and money.
-With a Wi-Fi connected smart plug, you can control holiday lighting with your phone or smart speaker.
+Purchasing a timer or a “smart” plug to automatically turn holiday lighting on and off can save both time and money.
+With a Wi-Fi connected smart plug, holiday lighting can be controlled with a smart phone or other smart device.

 Heating